microsoftgraph/msgraph-sample-android/README.md

 ## Watch the Module

-This module has been recorded and is available in the Office Development YouTube channel: [Build Android native apps with the Microsoft Graph Android SDK](https://youtu.be/Yk0FMwXanck)
+This module has been recorded and is available in the Office Development YouTube channel: [Build Android native apps with the Microsoft Graph Java SDK](https://youtu.be/Yk0FMwXanck)

 ## Contributors